giros-dit/mupi-proxy/README.md

 ```

 ### Mode4-source:
-In this mode, client requests are routed to providers depending on the source IP of the multicast flow: group .11 is assigned to provider 1, .21 to provider2 and .31 to provider3.
+In this mode, client requests are routed to providers depending on the source IP of the multicast flow (S,\*).
 The routing tables configured are:

 ```
 [murt]